mikl0s/ai_coding_tools/docs/06-next-story.md

 ## 2. Detailed Implementation Plan

-- Find the next incomplete stories from plan.md in docs folder.
+- Find the next incomplete story from plan.md in docs folder.
 - Develop a comprehensive plan for the chosen story from plan.md in docs folder.

 ## 3. Implementation of the Next Story